rpede/SecureSoftwareDevelopment/assignments/password_manager_simple.md

 For that you can use a symmetric encryption algorithm such as AES with an appropriate mode of operation such as CBC or GCM.
-The encryption key should be derived from a master-password using a key derivation function such as Argon2id, Script, Bcrypt or PBKDF2.
+The encryption key should be derived from a master-password using a key derivation function such as Argon2id, Scrypt, Bcrypt or PBKDF2.
 Tweak the parameters to make the key derivation slow enough that it becomes infeasible to crack, but not that slow that it becomes an annoyance to the user.